What Is RecipeSearch?

 - Guide 1: How to Remove RecipeSearch from Windows.

-- Guide 2: Get rid of RecipeSearch from Mac OS X.
+- Guide 2: Get rid of RecipeSearch on Mac OS X.

-- Guide 3: Remove RecipeSearch from Google Chrome.
+- Guide 3: Remove RecipeSearch in Google Chrome.

 - Guide 4: Erase RecipeSearch from Mozilla Firefox.